piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Poster, Mark. *Foucault, Marxism and History: Mode of Production versus Mode of Information*, Cambridge: Polity Press, 1984.
  + *The Information Subject*, Amsterdam: G+B Arts International, 2000.
- + *What’s the Matter With the Internet?*, Minneapolis: University of Minnesota Press, 2001.
+ + *What's the Matter With the Internet?*, Minneapolis: University of Minnesota Press, 2001.

 + Poulantzas, Nicos. *Classes in Contemporary Capitalism*, London: Verso, 1979.